Clustering and Semi-Supervised Classification for Clickstream Data via Mixture Models: Introduction

+The basis of the proposed methodology rests on the work done in \cite{Albert60}, who considered the estimation of the infinitesimal generator in a continuous time Markov model for a single component.
+Employing this in the mixture-model context using the EM algorithm is where the novelty lies.
 The balance of this paper is laid out as follows.
-In Section~\ref{background}, we look at a background of model-based clustering as well as the mixture of first order Markov models and the extension to semi-supervised classification.
+In Section~\ref{background}, we look at a background of model-based clustering as well as the mixture of first-order Markov models and the extension to semi-supervised classification.
 In Section~\ref{method}, we discuss the extension to continuous time.
 In Section~\ref{analyses}, we look at three different simulations as well as dataset with simulated time points.
 Finally, we end with a discussion in Section~\ref{dis}.